 However, her cluster of anxieties un-bottled themselves slightly with the smell of their awaiting meal; it was as if things were normal again.
 Slowly, she climbed up to her customary seat next to her mother, who was scooping portions of rice into each of their bowls.

 Tension lingered in their taut silence; only the news-casting monitor and clanking of their utensils could be heard.
-She could taste it, the questions lingering at the tips of their tongues, but didn't know how to start.
+She could taste it, the questions lingering at the tips of their tongues, but did not know how to start.
 Neither of them did.

 With a reluctant sigh, Yumemi gathered her wits and initiated a conversation, "Did Ichiko or Suzume call?"

 "Yes.
-Just like us, they were very worried about you," Nozomi started.
+They were very worried about you," Nozomi started.

 Her chest deflated, knowing that fact all too well.
 She was about to continue on, until a particular caption caught her interest:

 "Just in: The current reports of counted dead have totaled to be 48.
 Injured 187.
 Unfortunately, this is without the inclusion of the estimated 97 missing.
 Currently, the city is in an uproar to find the missing, and can only hope they're found alive… Next—"